benroberts999/ampsci/doc/modules.md

 - `./ampsci -m  <ModuleName>`
   - Prints list of available Modules (same as --modules)
   - ModuleName is optional.
-If given, will list avaiable options for that Module
+If given, will list available options for that Module